 Lift times are estimated based on boat traffic so it’s hard to determine when a specific bridge will go up.

-September 17 through November 12, 2016.
+Saturdays from September 23 through November 11, 2017.
 The bridges go up east to west to south starting with the Lake Shore Drive bridge at 9:00AM.
 The LSD bridge is #1 on this map.
 The bridges will lift in order from #1 to #18 (Van Buren).

-September 21 through November 2, 2016.
+Wednesdays from September 27 through November 8, 2017.
 The Lake Shore Drive bridge will go up at 9:30AM.
 The LSD bridge is #1 on this map.
 The bridges will lift in order from #1 to #18 (Van Buren).

 From this interactive map the main Loop bridges are: